It’s a question I get all the time:

 3. Have they helped people like me before?

 Any coach with a real success record will have client stories to share with you.
 The key here is never get excited by big names.
 Again, I’ve met people who claim to have “coached” some serious high profile people, but I wouldn’t let them coach my friend’s dog in a competition.

 Get beyond the testimonials and the stories and ask if they’re comfortable connecting you with one of their clients who was in a similar place to you when they started.

 The proof is in the pudding, as they say.
 And here you’re not just figuring out if the coach is right for you, but whether you are right for the coach.

 As those of you who read my work know, I never left Wall Street with the intention to be an advisor.
 I left to write the one book that I wish someone had handed me when I was stuck in my own career, and advising others naturally came out of it.

 Back when I was lost, and struggling, and had no clue how to go from Goldman Sachs to creating the life I truly wanted, I would have given anything to have had someone to help guide me through.

 But I never found them.
 The world is full of so-called coaches, but when you’re already playing a top game and you want to take it to another level, you can hardly work with someone who has never even played a serious game.

 This is why I don’t call what I do coaching.
-I offer an advisory service, where I dig into the fundamentals of success and getting what you want in life.
+I offer an advisory service, where I dig into the fundamentals of getting what you want in life.